Lauu27/Lauu27/README.md

 ## 🌎 About Me
 ⚡ Hi!
-I’m Lautaro, a junior web developer and technical programming student.
+I’m Lautaro, a web developer with a Technical Degree in Programming.
 I enjoy building websites and learning new technologies, especially in front-end development.
 🚀 Check my pinned repositories below to see some of my work.

-## 📝 What I'm Working On
-🌱 Learning WordPress, deepening my JavaScript knowledge, and exploring tools to improve my workflow.
-💡 Always looking for opportunities to collaborate, learn, and gain professional experience.

 ## 🎯 Current Focus
 - Improving my JavaScript skills